OpenBazaar/go-ipfs/README.md

 - namesys/routing.go resolveOnce stores the resolved public key in the database using `keyCachePrefix` and checks the db when fetching public keys.
 - namesys/routing.go resolveOnce is modified to optionally accept an alt-root in the format root:suffix.
 - namesys/namesys.go NewNameSystem takes in a custom DNSResolver instance which can be nil.
+- namesys/namesys.go resolveOnce splits the key at the : for multihash validation.
+Passes the full key into the resolver.
+- namesys/validator.go validates the record by splitting the key at the : and using everything before.

 - repo/config/ipns.go Add QuerySize, BackUpAPI, and UsePersistentCache paramters to IPNS config.